Holiday in Nowa Huta

 During the week or so I was Kraków, I remember distinctly spending what felt like hours lurching here and there on the tram as it made its long run from Nowa Huta to somewhere near Kraków’s main square and back.
 The tram doors were especially unforgiving back then, and the last thing you wanted was to get caught between them as they slammed closed.

 Negotiating the imposing city-scape of Nowa Huta, built around massive, nearly identical housing blocks (an osiedle in Polish, usually shortened to "Os"), was no mean feat.
-Each of the blocks comprised as many as a dozen different buildings, all arranged around a hidden courtyard and accessible only through an arched entryway.
+Each of the blocks comprised as many as a dozen different buildings, all arranged around a hidden courtyard and accessible only through arched entryways.
 Simply finding the specific estate, “Os.
 Stalowe,” where Bożena’s apartment was located, presented a challenge.
 And then came the daunting task of actually finding the flat.

-I remember the apartment being much larger and more comfortable then you’d think, given the dire straights of Poland’s economy at the time.
+I remember the apartment being much larger and more comfortable then you’d expect, given the dire straights of Poland’s economy at the time.
 Indeed, the shops and coffee places scattered around Nowa Huta, where Bożena and I would occasionally go for tea or cake, seemed to be relatively well-stocked -- at least compared to the stores around Kraków’s main square (where the shelves always looked distressingly empty).

 That was no accident, of course.
 The story going around at the time -- and probably true -- was that the government was punishing “bourgeois” Kraków by treating its workers out in Nowa Huta relatively better.

 My memory of that stay is pretty foggy, but I do remember the warm welcome Bożena’s family gave me and how comfortable that sofa proved to be.
-One memory, though, I’ll never forget (like anyone else, I suppose, who spent any time in Nowa Huta back then) was that first sensation on waking in the morning: an unmissable sting in the nostrils as the fumes from the nearby mills seeped in through the walls and windows.
+One memory, though, I’ll never forget (like anyone else, I suppose, who spent any time in Nowa Huta back then) was that first sensation on waking in the morning: an unmissable sting in the nostrils as the fumes from the nearby steel mills seeped in through the walls and windows.

 The Evolution of Kazimierz